 A large rock formation surrounding the pond and waterfall area has been augmented by the addition of generous planting of Camellias, Ferns, Azaleas, Rhododendron, Japanese Maples, Pines and Pieris japonica.

 Higher up the slope and overlooking the large lower pond is a rectangular pond.
-The intention is that an ornamental wooden Azumaya will be constructed at one end of this pond to provide a covered seating area.
+Here the beautiful Azumaya created by our own garden carpenters in authentic Japanese style, offers a peaceful resting place for visitors and is the perfect location for wedding ceremonies, special occasions and events.
 Planting in this area includes a bank of Azaleas, Magnolia, Cornus kousa ‘Miss Satomi’, Enkianthus, Camellia japonica, Camellia sasanqua.
 GARDENS OF PEACE AND HARMONY PLANT LIST

 The Garden of a Living God